SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 Summary
 -------

-You have learned how to create Visual Filters and define the semantic coloring for its elements.
+You have learned how to create Visual Filters and define the semantic coloring for its elements using annotations.
+You have also learned how to configure the semantic date range for the date fields in the compact filter with manifest settings.

+**Note**: You can compare the contents of your **annotation.xml** and **manifest.json** files with the solutions we prepared for you.
+For this, expand the folder **salesorderanalysis\>webapp-\>annotations**, right-click on the  **annotation.xml** file and choose **Select for Compare**.
+Then expand the folder **teched2020-IIS361-\>exercises-\>ex3-\>solutions_ex3-\>webapp-\>annotations**, right-click on the **annotation.xml** file there and choose **Compare with Selected**.
+The files will be displayed side by side for comparison.
+Similarly you can compare the contents of your **manifest.json** file in folder **salesorderanalysis\>webapp** with the respective file in the solutions.

 In the next exercise, you will prepare for translation the text you defined for UI elements.
 Continue to  Exercise 4 - Preparing texts for translation [Exercise 4 - Preparing texts for translation](../ex4/README.md).